 Mission

 The mission of UN Maps is to harness the power of open geospatial data to support UN peacebuilding and humanitarian efforts.
 This means providing precise, up-to-date maps, geospatial services and geographic information to UN Peacekeeping Missions, UN Agencies, Funds and Programmes, humanitarian actors, and other stakeholders operating in conflict-affected areas.
-By improving situational awareness, UN Maps helps to enhance peacebuilding, humanitarian response, and disaster management efforts.
+By improving situational awareness, UN Maps helps enhance peacebuilding, humanitarian response, and disaster management efforts.

 Vision